 SOLO EXHIBITIONS

-Econo Jam Recors, Oakland CA(2019): “Mortality Salience: A Visual Sociology Project Exploring Death and Dying”
+Econo Jam Records, Oakland CA(2019): “Mortality Salience: A Visual Sociology Project Exploring Death and Dying”

 GROUP EXHIBITIONS